 New Public Safety Complex will be designed to withstand a Category 5 hurricane

-Tampa, Florida (February 1, 2012) - Architects Design Group (ADG), in association with FleischmanGarcia, was recently selected for the design and construction administration of the County’s new Public Safety Complex.
+Tampa, FL - Architects Design Group (ADG), in association with FleischmanGarcia, was recently selected for the design and construction administration of the County’s new Public Safety Complex.

 The County’s current 18,000 square-foot Emergency Operations Center is more than 20 years old and is too small to accommodate emergency responders during a significant natural or man-made disaster.
 In addition, the current facility was only designed to withstand a Category 2 hurricane with wind loads up to 110 mph.

 The new facility, tentatively proposed to be located off of Columbus Drive between Falkenburg Road and U.S. 301, is projected to be between 72,500 square feet and cover more than 20 acres.
 Also included is 29,000 square feet of auxiliary buildings.
 The complex will consolidate various County functions such as Fire Rescue Headquarters, Fire Rescue Training, Emergency Operations, Emergency Dispatch, Traffic Management, Information Technology, and Code Enforcement.